Siege of Limoges: The attackers

 The Anglo-Gascon force was not large but was led by three sons of Edward III; Edward, Prince of Wales; John of Gaunt, Duke of Lancaster; and Edmund of Langley, Earl of Cambridge.
 Edward was a sick man and was carried on litter.
 They were accompanied by experienced soldiers John Hastings, 2nd Earl of Pembroke, Sir Walter Hewitt, Guichard d'Angle and the Captal de Buch.
 The army was small, about 3200 strong, comprising approximately 1000 men-at-arms, 1000 archers and 1200 infantry.

 The defenders

 By the time of the siege, the Duke of Berry had left Limoges with most of his army, leaving a small garrison of 140 men.
 According to Jean Froissart, Jean de Cros, Bishop of Limoges, played a large role in assisting the surrender to the Duke of Berry.
-Sir John Villemur, Hugh de la Roche and Roger Beaufont are described in terms of putting up a last stand in against the English in a town square and were captured when the town fell.
+Sir John Villemur, Hugh de la Roche and Roger Beaufont are described in terms of putting up a last stand against the English in a town square and were captured when the town fell.